Git and GitHub Workflow: Complete Guide for Beginners

 What is the difference between Git and GitHub?

-Git is a version control system installed locally on a computer.
-GitHub is a cloud-based platform that hosts Git repositories and provides collaboration features.
+Git is a local version control system used to track changes in code.
+GitHub is a cloud-based platform that hosts Git repositories and enables collaboration.

 Why do developers use branches?